Induction Heating

 So to make the work coil, a meter or so of #16 gauge copper wire was tightly wound with a total 40 turns.

-Notice how only the section of the bolt inside the work coil is experiencing heating effects.
 I had to mount the work coil on a ceramic (tile) base as it had started to melt bits of my work bench.

 Input frequency is ~300kHz for the coil.
 This seems to deliver maximum heating power.

 And... remember those 'bullets' from the coilgun?
 Well here is one heated red hot.
-These take a bit longer than the screw to heat up, presumably due to their larger volume.
+These took a bit longer than the screw to heat up, presumably due to their larger volume.
 Perhaps also something to do with the material too.

 Unfortunately, during the last run of the induction heater, a MOSFET exploded.
-So before I increase the input power anymore I'll have to get round to some fixing.

 Back to Penguin's Lab

-© Penguin's Lab 2007
+© Penguin's Lab 2012